ondat/documentation/docs/introduction/_index.md

 **Concepts** - Architectural and deep technical information.

 **Prerequisites** - We require certain prerequisites to be met for the product to function correctly.
-Please read these carefully and ensure they are implemented.
+Do make sure to read these carefully and ensure that they are implemented.

 **Platforms** - Due to differences in the various orchestrators that Ondat can run under, we list install guides and other platform specific operations here.